UNiXMIT/UNiXextend/kb/startCase.md

 ```

 Any START performed on this file will now be case-insensitive.
 This will only work on new Vision files created after setting the sections previously mentioned.
-Any exisiting Vision files that require a case-insensitive START will need to be re-created as a new Vision file which has the new SELECT.
+Any existing Vision files that require a case-insensitive START will need to be re-created as a new Vision file which has the new SELECT.
 This custom ALPHABET can also be used for the COLLATING SEQUENCE in other areas like SORT and MERGE.

-#### Additional Information
+## Additional Information
 For more information about the ALPHABET entry and COLLATION SEQUENCE can be found in the documentation at:
 ACUCOBOL-GT Version x.y.z Documentation Set > ACUCOBOL-GT Reference Manual > Environment Division > Input-Output Section > File-Control Paragraph
 ACUCOBOL-GT Version x.y.z Documentation Set > ACUCOBOL-GT Reference Manual > Environment Division > Configuration Section > Special-Names Paragraph